aloulouamine/meet-a-winner-functions/README.md

 Now, go in the worker directory, go further in the **functions** directory and :
 * Play `firebase functions:config:get > .runtimeconfig.json` ;
 * Play `npm run serve` ;
-* Let the magy happened.
+* Let the magic happen

 ## What's the box ?